-On 1 July 2016 the New South Wales Government introduced the New South Wales Government Legal Services Panel (New South Wales Panel), its first whole-of-government panel for the provision of legal services to government.
+On 1 July 2016, the New South Wales Government introduced the New South Wales Government Legal Services Panel (New South Wales Panel), its first whole-of-government panel for the provision of legal services to government.
 The Panel Rules include pro bono provisions (see below).
 The pro bono requirements will continue in the same form under the new legal services panel arrangements, which will run for 3 years commencing on 1 July 2021.

 The pro bono provisions